marlenachatzigrigoriou/ordering_system/README.md

 1. Clone the repository to a local folder:

           git clone https://github.com/marlenachatzigrigoriou/ordering_system.git
+2. Enter your cloned reporitory

+           cd ordering_system
-2. Open the command line in your cloned reporitory and build the executable Java application with:
+   and build the executable Java application with:

           mvn package
 3. Create the Jacoco report: